-Apostrophes are used to show that some letters have been left out.
+Apostrophes are used d to show that some letters have been left out.

 Can not - can't Do not - don't

-Now put the apostrophes in their proper place.
+Task Now put the apostroph es in their proper place.

 He is - hes

 She had - shed

 Does not - doesnt

 They have - theyve

-Apostrophes are also used to show ownership of something Jonathan's workbench The workers' lunch break
+Apostrophes are also used to show ownership of something

+Jonathan's workbench The workers' lunch brea ak (more than one worker)

 Task Now try these

 Marks assessor

 The customers orders

+(more than one customer)

 Christophers bike

 Michaels shift